RESEARCH STARTER

 The cause of a fish kill is rarely obvious, and its determination often requires complex analyses of water quality, fish tissues, and environmental and human events that have occurred in the watershed.

 Notification of a fish kill usually occurs after, rather than during, the event, in which case causative agents may have dissipated or become diluted, and the tissues of the affected fish may have decomposed.
 Consequently, formal field investigation involves trained personnel, fishery biologists, fish pathologists, and conservation officers.
-Relevant field investigation includes the collection of factual and precise data.
-These are obtained through careful observation, interview of witnesses, and meticulous sampling of water and dead fish.
+A relevant field investigation includes the collection of factual and precise data.
+These are obtained through careful observation, interviews with witnesses, and meticulous sampling of water and dead fish.
 Because fish kills caused by human activity may result in litigation, samples and other evidence must be collected according to prescribed methods and quickly transported to an analytical laboratory.

-About one-half of reported fish kills are the results of such natural causes as oxygen depletion; blooms of toxic algae; infectious diseases caused by bacteria, viruses, protozoans, or parasites; stranding of fish schools; overabundant runoff of silt or ash from forest fires; toxic runoff water; and life-cycle events.
+About one-half of reported fish kills are the result of such natural causes as oxygen depletion; blooms of toxic algae; infectious diseases caused by bacteria, viruses, protozoans, or parasites; stranding of fish schools; overabundant runoff of silt or ash from forest fires; toxic runoff water; and life-cycle events.
 In most cases, combinations of causative factors are present.
 For example, during the summer, fish can become physiologically stressed when water temperatures exceed the fish’s optimal limits.
 If all other environmental factors remain optimal, the fish may tolerate the increase in temperature.
-However, oxygen solubility is lowered as temperature increases; thus the concentration of dissolved oxygen is lower at a time when stress requires the fish to increase their oxygen uptake.
+However, oxygen solubility is lowered as temperature increases; thus, the concentration of dissolved oxygen is lower at a time when stress requires the fish to increase their oxygen uptake.
 Also, the increased metabolism of all other biological organisms puts additional demands on the limited supply of oxygen.
 The killer in this case is not temperature but oxygen depletion, the primary culprit in fish kills.
-For example, many marine species including fish, crabs, and lobsters died and were found off the New Jersey coast in 2023.
-Researchers found both low levels of dissolved oxygen--less than 3 parts per million (ppm) in shallower, more inshore areas.
+For example, many marine species, including fish, crabs, and lobsters, died and were found off the New Jersey coast in 2023.
+Researchers found both low levels of dissolved oxygen, less than 3 parts per million (ppm), in shallower, more inshore areas.
 Seawater usually includes dissolved oxygen greater than 7 ppm.

 Oxygen depletion can also be caused by input of high organic loads, algae blooms and their degradation, low water flow, and ice cover on a lake or pond during the winter.
 Snow cover reduces light penetration, which inhibits photosynthesis, the only source of dissolved oxygen in ice-covered lakes.
 This results in winter fish kills.
 Natural fish kills in coastal waters are often caused by blooms of microorganisms that generate red tides and other epidemiological effects.